EmaRimoldi/ee-559-deep-learning/README.md

 - **Leverages TinyLLMs**: Fine-tunes compact, decoder-only language models via Low-Rank Adaptation (LoRA), updating less than 0.05% of parameters to keep memory footprint and inference time low.
 - **Ensures Interpretability**: Integrates Local Interpretable Model-agnostic Explanations (LIME) to provide token-level attributions both before and after adaptation, making every classification decision transparent.
-- **Maintains Generative Capabilities**: Preserves the base model’s generative strengths by storing only a small set of differential weights, allowing seamless reuse for other tasks.
-- **Delivers State-of-the-Art Performance**: On the DynaHate benchmark, our best TinyLLM achieves over 80% accuracy—an improvement of more than 25% compared to its pre-adaptation baseline.
+- **Delivers State-of-the-Art Performance**: Delivers State-of-the-Art Performance: On the DynaHate and HateCheck benchmarks, our best TinyLLM achieves over 80% accuracy on DynaHate and 99% on HateCheck, representing an improvement of more than 25% compared to its pre-adaptation baseline.

 With HateLens, researchers and practitioners gain a fast, reliable, and explainable tool to curb the spread of hateful content without sacrificing efficiency or clarity.
 Perfect for deployment on edge devices, real-time moderation systems, and research environments where both performance and transparency matter.